 Business and Work Models for the Functional Medicine Clinician

 Practitioners in diverse settings around the country are applying Functional Medicine in insurance-based designs of care.
-Here, patients are pursuing Functional Medicine that reimbursed through regular insurance fee structures.
-The challenge of this model is adjusting the delivery of more intensive care and experiencing the benefits of clinical success against offering Functional Medicine to a broader range of patients.
+Here, patients are pursuing Integrative Medicine that reimbursed through regular insurance fee structures.
+The challenge of this model is adjusting the delivery of more intensive care and experiencing the benefits of clinical success against offering Integrative Medicine to a broader range of patients.
 Yet, given that both the evidence and the need for Functional Medicine is growing and building up traction, insurance-based models are likely to become more mainstream.

-Identifying that they can deliver value-based care that leads to better patient results, many Functional Medicine practitioners prefer the private-pay model.
+Identifying that they can deliver value-based care that leads to better patient results, many Integrative Medicine practitioners prefer the private-pay model.
 Whether they come in the form of a cash fee for services, concierge, or membership programs, there are no hidden fees with this model; patients know precisely what they are getting and for how much.
-In addition, a Functional Medicine private-pay model places fewer constraints on the type, scope, and length of care, meaning providers can personalize therapy plans for each individual.
+In addition, a Integrative Medicine private-pay model places fewer constraints on the type, scope, and length of care, meaning providers can personalize therapy plans for each individual.

 Because of the health insurance mandate and the rising difference between the rich and poor, an increasing population of “health refugees” has emerged: either high insurance deductibles prevent patients from accessing health care—despite having an income—or they pass for social programs with scarce funds and resources.
-Either way, a building subset of practitioners is carving out creative, low-cost solutions to deliver Functional Medicine.
+Either way, a building subset of practitioners is carving out creative, low-cost solutions to deliver Integrative Medicine.
 Often, these practitioners lead by treating their patients with one or two natural, affordable supplements.
 They may also attend group visits and patient education seminars.